The Ivy (United Kingdom)

 The Ivy is a British restaurant founded in 1917 known for its popularity with celebrities.
-The original restaurant's location in the West End, opposite the Ambassadors and St Martin's theatres, made it a popular restaurant for theatregoers.
+Its location in the West End, opposite the Ambassadors and St Martin's theatres, made it popular with actors and theatregoers.

-The Ivy has since expanded into various across the United Kingdom and Ireland, known as the Ivy Collection.
+The Ivy has since expanded into various locations across the United Kingdom and Ireland, known as the Ivy Collection.

 History

 1917–1989

-The original restaurant was opened by Abel Giandolini in 1917 as an unlicensed Italian café in a building on the same site.
-Legend has it that the name itself originated from a chance remark by the actress Alice Delysia, who overheard Giandolini apologise to a customer for the inconvenience caused by building works.
+The restaurant was opened by Abel Giandolini in 1917, as an unlicensed Italian café in West Street in the theatre district of London.
+Legend has it that the name originated from a chance remark by the actress Alice Delysia, who overheard Giandolini apologise to a customer for the inconvenience caused by building works.
 When he said that it was because of his intention to create a restaurant of the highest class, she interjected "Don't worry – we will always come and see you.
 'We will cling together like the ivy'", a line from the then-popular song, 1902's "Just Like the Ivy I'll Cling to You", written by A. J. Mills and Harry Castling.

-The restaurant expanded into the current premises in 1929 run by Giandolini, with his longstanding maitre d' Mario Gallati as host.
+The restaurant expanded in the same location in 1929, run by Giandolini, with his longstanding maitre d', Mario Gallati, as host.

 In part due to its proximity to the West End theatres, exclusivity and late closing time, the restaurant quickly became a theatrical institution, with Laurence Olivier and Vivien Leigh, Marlene Dietrich, John Gielgud, Lilian Braithwaite, Terence Rattigan, Binkie Beaumont and Noël Coward being habitués, having their regular two-seater tables along the walls.
-According to the actor Donald Sinden in his Sky Arts television documentary series Great West End Theatres, The Ivy became so famous as a theatrical-celebrities haunt that in the 1943 revue Sweet and Low which ran for almost six years at the neighbouring Ambassadors Theatre, there was a satirical sketch included, updated regularly, entitled Poison Ivy, where the show's star Hermione Gingold "would exchange wicked and salacious celebrity gossip".
+According to the actor Donald Sinden in his Sky Arts television documentary series Great West End Theatres, The Ivy became so famous as a theatrical-celebrities haunt that in the 1943 revue Sweet and Low, which ran for almost six years at the neighbouring Ambassadors Theatre, there was a satirical sketch included, updated regularly, entitled Poison Ivy, where the show's star Hermione Gingold "would exchange wicked and salacious celebrity gossip".

 In 1950, Giandolini sold The Ivy to Bernard Walsh and the restaurant became part of his Wheeler's group of fish restaurants.
 Subsequent owners were Lady Grade and the Forte Foundation.
 After closing in 1989, Jeremy King and Chris Corbin, who owned Le Caprice, bought it.